What is a 3 Bet?

 Ok, so 3-betting has some advantages, but what’s the overall goal?
 What are we trying to do?
 Well, just like when we raise preflop, the aim is to get our opponents to fold.
 You may think that 3-betting is used to build a pot when we have a strong hand, but that’s a side product rather than the overall goal.

-Think about it; every time we get a fold when we 3-bet, we immediately win the hand.
-There’s no risk of losing; we just win.
-If we could do that every single hand, we’d have a really easy way to make money!
-However, our opponents won’t fold every time; sometimes they’ll call, and sometimes they’ll 4bet.
 This is why we must be selective with our hands when we 3-bet.
 Just like we have specific preflop ranges for different positions, we should have different 3-betting ranges for different scenarios.
 Whether we’re making a light 3-bet or a value 3-bet, our first preference is that our opponents fold; anything else is just something we have to deal with as a consequence of 3-betting.

 If you’re 3-betting pre-flop and get called, you need to use your initiative to stay ahead.
 You have the perceived strong hand, but what happens if you miss the flop completely?
 For example, you 3-bet pre-flop with T♠ 8♣ in late position and your opponent calls.
-The flop comes J♦ 3♥ 5♠.
+The flop comes J♦ 3 5♠.
 Your opponent checks.
 Now is your chance to bet.
 If you 3-bet pre-flop, you should not check back, as it shows your hand is not that strong.
 The standard is to play and continue betting, hoping your opponent folds.

-Example of 3-betting out of position:
+Example of 3-Betting Out of Position:

 3-Betting Based on Position